IvanDaGomez/fedevolei/README.md

-# FedeVolei
+# 🏐 FedeVolei – Official Website of the National Volleyball Federation of Colombia

-## Project Overview
+## 📌 Project Overview

-FedeVolei is a web application designed for the National Volleyball Federation.
-It provides news, information about teams and tournaments, and contact details for the federation.
-The platform is designed to be user-friendly and accessible, keeping volleyball enthusiasts up to date with the latest events and information.
+**FedeVolei** is the official web platform for the Colombian National Volleyball Federation.
+It was designed and developed to provide updated news, team details, tournament schedules, and contact information in an intuitive and mobile-friendly interface.
+The project was fully built and deployed by me with a focus on performance, accessibility, and responsiveness.

-## Features
+## 🌟 Features

-- **Latest News**: Stay updated with the most recent news and announcements related to volleyball events.
+- 📰 **Latest News**
+  Stay informed with real-time updates and official announcements.

+- 🏐 **Team Information**
-- **Team Information**: View details about national and regional volleyball teams.
+  Browse details about national and regional volleyball teams.

+- 🗓️ **Tournament Schedule**
-- **Tournament Schedule**: Browse upcoming tournaments, including dates, locations, and participating teams.
+  Explore upcoming tournaments with dates, venues, and participating teams.

-- **Contact Page**: Easily get in touch with the National Volleyball Federation through the contact form.
-- **Responsive Design**: The site is fully responsive, ensuring an optimal experience on mobile and desktop devices.
+- ✉️ **Contact Page**
+  Direct contact form to communicate with the federation.

+- 📱 **Responsive Design**
+  Optimized for desktop, tablet, and mobile devices using flexible layouts.

-## Tech Stack
+## 🛠️ Tech Stack

 - **Frontend**: HTML, CSS, JavaScript, React
-- **Styling**: CSS Flexbox and Grid for layout, custom animations and transitions for enhanced user experience.
+- **Styling**: CSS Flexbox, Grid Layout, and custom transitions
+- **Interactivity**: Vanilla JavaScript & React component logic
+- **Deployment**:
+  - **AWS S3** – Static site hosting
+  - **AWS Route 53** – Custom domain and DNS management
+  - **AWS CloudFront** – Global CDN for speed and reliability

+## 👨‍💻 Role & Contributions

+- Designed the UI/UX from scratch
+- Built the entire frontend using React and modern web standards
+- Implemented responsive design for all screen sizes
+- Deployed the site using AWS services (S3, CloudFront, Route 53)
-- **JavaScript**: Used for dynamic content updates and interactivity.
+- Managed content structure and SEO optimization